BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-09-15-project-selection.md

 It is also critical that each team have a lead who will be responsible for communicating with the class facilitators (like me).

-Javier will also be on hand to help folks who want to review anything from the previous seminar on Arduino, including discussing any future hardware plans you may be forming.
+Javier and others will also be on hand to help folks who want to review anything from the previous seminar on Arduino, including discussing any future hardware plans you may be forming.

 Dav will plan to keep the space open until about 6pm.